3 fun facts about Etobicoke to know before moving there

 In 1951 the locals start to build the first section of the Toronto 401 Highway near Etobicoke

-For instance, as moving companies Etobicoke is helping you move to the city, you can learn more about the city as you go.
+For instance, as moving companies Etobicoke based are helping you move to the city, you can learn more about the city as you go.
 Before Claireville become an industrial park it was a small village on the outskirts of Toronto.
 The community had several churches, some small businesses, and, now, shattered homes.
 The area was rezoned as the city grew, but some remains still stand.
 Hence, a lot of locals refer to this area as the Ghost Town of Etobicoke.
 Another one of our fun facts about Etobicoke is that that is where, in 1951, locals will start building the first section of Toronto 401 Highway.

 3. Fun facts about Etobicoke: There is a Hindu temple in the city